Active and Passive Investing: Understanding Samuelson's Dictum

 68 Pages Posted: 15 Oct 2018 Last revised: 26 Aug 2021

 Date Written: August 1, 2021

-We model how investors allocate between asset managers, managers choose their portfolios of multiple securities, fees are set, and security prices are determined.
-The optimal passive portfolio is linked to the “expected market portfolio,” while the optimal active portfolio has elements of value and quality investing.
-We make precise Samuelson's Dictum by showing that macro inefficiency is greater than micro inefficiency under realistic conditions - in fact, all inefficiency arises from systematic factors when the number of assets is large.
-Further, we show how the costs of active and passive investing affect macro and micro efficiency, fees, and assets managed by active and passive managers.
-Our findings help explain empirical facts about the rise of delegated asset management, the composition of passive indices, and the resulting changes in financial markets.
+We model how investors allocate between asset managers, managers choose portfolios of multiple securities, fees are set, and security prices are determined.
+Investors are indifferent between higher-cost informed managers and lower-cost uninformed managers, interpreted as passive managers as their portfolio is linked to the "expected market portfolio."
+We make precise Samuelson's dictum by showing that active investors reduce micro-inefficiencies more than they do macro-inefficiencies.
+In fact, all inefficiency arises from systematic factors when the number of assets is large.
+Further, we show how the costs of active and passive investing affect macro- and micro-efficiency, fees, and assets managed by active and passive managers.
+Our findings help explain the rise of delegated asset management and the resultant changes in financial markets.

 Keywords: asset pricing, market efficiency, asset management, search, information

 JEL Classification: D4, D53, D8, G02, G12, G14, G23, L1